 “The obsession with running is really an obsession with the potential for more and more life.”

 Start Slow – My goal when I started was to be able to run 5k regularly.
 I couldn’t do that to begin with and had to mix jogging with walking for quite a while.
 I felt bad when I wasn’t able to run continuously but I’ve since found that alternating walking and running is the method that’s recommended for beginners.
-I ran when I could and walked when I had to but if you’d like something more structured then look into couch to 5k programmes—there are plenty of apps and running plans online like this one from Cool Running.
+I ran when I could and walked when I had to but if you’d like something more structured then look into couch to 5k programmes—there are plenty of apps and running plans online.

 It wasn’t easy to begin with.
 I struggled to get up early, my lungs burned during runs, and for the first week my body ached terribly.
 It gets easier though and now running 5k is no problem for me.
 Keep at it.

 Create a Routine – The most important factor to keep me running consistently has been developing a routine.
 This is more difficult when you are travelling but there are still things you can do.
 In The Power of Habit Charles Duhigg talks about the importance of a cue, a trigger that tells your brain to go into automatic mode and let a behaviour unfold.
 My cue is getting up.
 All I have to do is get up in the morning, get dressed and head out the door.
 It’s the first thing I do and there’s no time to doubt it or put it off.
 Running in the morning works best for me but you should find a time and cue that works for you and then make it a routine.

 I find it helps to be prepared the night before.
 I have my running clothes laid out, my running app, playlist and alarm are set up on the iPhone next to my bed, and there’s a bottle of water in the fridge for after my run.
 It means I don’t have to think about anything when I get up.
 I also go to bed earlier now as I want to be refreshed and ready for my run.